-Catch and release fishing programs are available at Fish Camp, Hunting Lodge, and Phillips Junction as well as permitted in most of Philmont waters.
-Fishing is NOT permitted in the Middle, North or South Ponil Creeks, and at Cimarroncita, Fishing flies are available for purchase at the Tooth of Time Traders.
-Loaner poles and flys are also available at the camps listed above.
+Catch and release fishing programs are available at Fish Camp and Phillips Junction as well as permitted in most of Philmont waters.
+Fishing is NOT permitted in the Middle, North or South Ponil Creeks, and at Cimarroncita.
+Fishing flies are available for purchase at the Tooth of Time Traders.
+Loaner poles are available at Fish Camp for the Fly Fishing program offered there.